Wise Blood

 The novel received little critical attention when it first appeared but has since come to be appreciated as a classic work of "low comedy and high seriousness" with disturbing religious themes.
-It was placed 62nd in The Guardian's list of 100 greatest novels.
+It was placed 62nd in The Observer's list of 100 greatest novels.

 Plot summary

 Recently discharged from service in World War II and surviving on a government pension for unspecified battle wounds, Hazel Motes returns to his family home in Tennessee to find it abandoned.
 Leaving behind a note claiming a chifforobe as his private property, Motes boards a train for Taulkinham.
 The grandson of a traveling preacher, Motes grew up struggling with doubts regarding salvation and original sin; following his experiences at war, Motes has become an avowed atheist and intends to spread a gospel of antireligion.
 Despite his aversion to all trappings of Christianity, he constantly contemplates theological issues and finds himself compelled to purchase a hat and suit that cause others to mistake him for a minister.

-In Taulkinham, Motes initially finds an address in a bathroom stall and seeks out Leora Watts, a prostitute.
-He walks into her house, sits on her bed, and places his hand on her shoe without speaking to her first.
-He befriends Enoch Emery, a profane, manic, 18-year-old zookeeper forced to come to the city after his abusive father kicked him out of their house.
+In Taulkinham, Motes finds an address in a bathroom stall and seeks out Leora Watts, a prostitute.
+He enters her house, sits on her bed, and places his hand on her shoe without speaking to her first.
+He befriends Enoch Emery, a manic, 18-year-old zookeeper forced to come to the city after his abusive father kicked him out of their house.
 Emery introduces Motes to the concept of "wise blood," an idea that he has innate, worldly knowledge of what direction to take in life, and requires no spiritual or emotional guidance.

-Together, Emery and Motes witness a blind preacher and his teenage daughter crash a street vendor's potato peeler demonstration to advertise for their ministry.
-The preacher introduces himself as Asa Hawks and his daughter as Sabbath Lily Hawks; Motes finds himself drawn to the pair, which Hawks attributes to a repressed desire for religious salvation.
-Angry, Motes begins shouting blasphemies to the crowd and declares that he will found his own anti-God street preaching ministry.
+Emery and Motes witness a blind preacher Asa Hawks and his 15-year-old daughter Sabbath Lily crash a street vendor's potato peeler demonstration to advertise for their ministry.
+Motes finds himself drawn to the pair, which Hawks attributes to a repressed desire for religious salvation.
+Angry, Motes begins shouting blasphemies to the crowd, declaring that he will found his own anti-God street preaching ministry.
 Motes' declarations are lost on everyone except for Emery, who becomes infatuated with the idea.

 After Leora destroys his hat for her own amusement, Motes moves into the boarding house where Asa and Sabbath Lily live.
-Motes becomes fixated on the 15-year-old Sabbath Lily and begins spending time with her.
-Asa has Sabbath Lily give Motes a newspaper clipping reporting Asa's announcement that he will blind himself with quicklime at a revival in order to detach himself from worldly pursuits.
+Motes becomes fixated on Sabbath Lily and begins spending time with her.
+Asa has Sabbath Lily give Motes an old newspaper clipping announcing his intention to blind himself with quicklime at a revival meeting to detach himself from worldly pursuits.
 Initially intending to seduce Sabbath Lily in order to corrupt her spiritual purity, Motes discovers that she is in fact interested in him.